 Medical assessment

-Patients will meet with medical staff to assess the right treatment for alcohol addiction and create a treatment timeline.
+Patients will meet with the facility's medical team to assess the right treatment for alcohol addiction and create a treatment timeline.

 Withdrawal